BIM45525 - Specific deductions: insurance: employees and other key persons

 Insurance against paying compensation to employees

 Where an employer takes out a policy to provide against an obligation to pay compensation on the death etc of employees, or where the employer insures against general liability under the law to pay compensation, the premiums are allowable as a deduction.
+This is because the payments are not capital expenditure (see BIM35000) and they are incurred wholly and exclusively for the purposes of the trade (see BIM37000).

 Benefits paid direct to employee